 Life in towns and villages

-By 1066 towns were already a recognisable feature in England.
-Many, for example Colchester, Lincoln and York had their origins in Roman Britain.
-Domesday Book records 112 towns or boroughsglossary icon, a term with its origins in the Anglo-Saxon “burh”.
-A burh referred to a fortified town, rather than to a town’s size or economic status.
-The Anglo-Saxon King Alfred had encouraged the development of burhs in the ninth century as a form of defence against Danish invaders.
-In Norman England these grew in importance as military, religious and administrative centres.
-In the one hundred and fifty years after Domesday the number of towns in England more than doubled.
 Castles, often built on a town’s high ground, became an important aspect of military control.
 In some existing towns such as York and Lincoln houses were destroyed to create space for castle building.
 Some towns developed around a new castle, or around a monastery, as at Bury St Edmunds.
-Within the twenty years from 1066 to the making of Domesday more than 300 houses were built on land in Bury St Edmunds that had previously been used for agriculture.
-The two largest towns in England, London with at least 10,000 inhabitants and Winchester with around 6,000, are not covered in Domesday Book.
-Other large towns at the time included Norwich, York and Lincoln with populations of between 4,000 and 5,000 each.
-Domesday offers some details that indicate the size of towns, such as the number of burgessesglossary icon who lived there or the number of residencies.
+Within the 20 years from 1066 to the making of Domesday more than 300 houses were built on land in Bury St Edmunds that had previously been used for agriculture.
+The two largest towns in England - London with at least 10,000 inhabitants and Winchester with around 6,000 - are not covered in Domesday Book.
+Other large towns at the time included Norwich, York and Lincoln, with populations of between 4,000 and 5,000 each.
+Domesday offers some details that indicate the size of towns, such as the number of burgesses who lived there or the number of residencies.
 An entry for Lincoln details 970 occupied residencies in 1066.

-Increasingly trade was the focus of the boroughs.
+Increasingly, trade was the focus of the boroughs.
 Many served their local areas with goods like livestock and fish.
 Salt was another important commodity, essential for preserving fish and meat.
 An urban settlement had developed around this natural resource at Droitwich in Worcestershire since Roman times.
 By the time of Domesday Droitwich was a major salt-producing area.
 One entry in Domesday details 13 salt-houses in Droitwich from which three salt-workers paid 300 measures of salt to the King.
 While most rural activities were agricultural in nature, the production of iron and lead was also important.
 Metalworking was often situated near wooded areas in order to supply the fuel needed for furnaces.
 The iron mentioned in the Gloucester entry in Domesday probably came from the Forest of Dean.

 This reference to iron rods in Gloucester is one of the few made to metal working industries in Domesday.
 Other references to iron in the area include the rendering of ploughshares.